-1265 S Tremaine Ave is a duplex that is listed for sale for $990,000.
-How much of the value is land vs structure?
+1265 S Tremaine Ave is a duplex that was listed for sale for $990,000.
+How much of the value is land vs structure according the assessor?

 The Assessor shows that the current tax roll values are $249,622 for Land and $137,289 for improvements. $249,622 Land + $137,289 Improvements = $386,911 Total Assessed Value.
 Take the Improvement divided by Total value to get the ratio. $137,622 Structure/$386,911 assessed value = 35.5% building to land ratio.
 Take the new purchase price $990,000 * .355 = $352,137 value of Structure for depreciation.
 Again, I would use at least 50%- not a big fan of using the assessor rolls to calculate depreciation.

 Depreciation Method – MACRS – GDS

 Modified Accelerated Cost Recovery System (MACRS) is the standard method used for depreciation of investment real estate put into service after 1986.
 There are two different systems for MACRS, the General Depreciation System (GDS) and Alternative Depreciation System (ADS).
 You will be using GDS for investment property you own in the US.
 The Depreciation recovery periods are longer for ADS which is why you don’t want to use it.
 The recovery period for residential real estate under ADS is 40 years!
 As opposed to 27.5 years with GDS.